ArtifexSoftware/mupdf.js/README.md

 ## Documentation

-For documentation please refer to: [https://mupdf.readthedocs.io/](https://mupdf.readthedocs.io/).
+For documentation please refer to: [mupdf.readthedocs.io](https://mupdf.readthedocs.io/en/latest/mupdf-js.html).

+## Examples

+Check the [Github repo](https://github.com/ArtifexSoftware/mupdf.js) for example implementations including a simple **PDF Viewer** to help you get started.

 ---

-# Getting Started with Local Development
+## Getting Started with Local Development

 You can build the **MuPDF.js WebAssembly** libraries from source by referring to [BUILDING.md](https://github.com/ArtifexSoftware/mupdf.js/blob/master/BUILDING.md).

 From here you can then try adding code to the main library file `mupdf.js` or adding your own **JavaScript** files or implementations.

-Additionally the `viewer` folder contains a simple **HTML PDF Viewer** with its own [README.md](https://github.com/ArtifexSoftware/mupdf.js/blob/master/viewer/README.md) to help you get started.

-# Contributing
+## Contributing

 To contribute please open up (or help answer!) an issue on our **Github** board and create a Pull Request (PR) for review.
 Find us on **Discord** at [#mupdf](https://discord.gg/DQjvZ6ERqH) to chat with us directly.